War Driving from Fremont to Reno, Nevada

 You can see the ‘blow by blow’ account’ of the iOpener transformation (hack??) here.

-After a month of on-off-on work, on 6/01/04, the hack was done.
+After a month of on-off-on work, the hack was completed on 6/01/04.
 You can see the finished product here.